ynotstartups/notes/notes/cheat-sheet-household-cleaning.md

-# Household cleaning cheat sheet
+# Cheat Sheet Household cleaning

 ## Make your own all purpose cleaner